 Vasilissa the Beautiful (Василиса Прекрасная) is a Russian Fairy Tale collected by Alexander Afanasyev in Narodnye russkie skazki (Народные Русские Сказки) and William Ralston Shedden-Ralston in Russian Fairy Tales: A Choice Collection of Muscovite Folk-lore.

-.
 Vasilissa is the youngest, and a stepdaughter, and her stepmother and stepsisters set her tasks she manages with her mother's blessing and the doll her dead mother gave her.
 When she comes of age, all the young men wish to marry her, rather than her older stepsisters, which the stepmother forbids.
 Finally, having sent her into the woods many times in hopes that Baba Yaga would eat her, she has her sent directly to the witch to get fire after they had deliberately quenched all their fires.

 She finds her in a hut set on chicken legs, surrounded by skulls on posts that glow at night.
-Baba Yaga sets her Impossible Tasks, but when she finds out that Vasilissa succeeds with the help of her mother's blessing, she evicts her, giving her a skull for fire, because no one with a blessing can stay with her.
+Baba Yaga sets her Impossible Tasks, but when she finds out that Vasilissa succeeds with the help of her mother's blessing, she evicts her, giving her a lantern made from a skull for fire, because no one with a blessing can stay with her.

-When she returned, she found that the stepmother and stepsisters had been unable to lit a fire all the time she was gone.
+When she returned, she found that the stepmother and stepsisters had been unable to light a fire all the time she was gone.
 The witch's skull quickly set the entire house on fire and burned it to the ground with the stepmother and stepsisters.

 Vasilissa found shelter with an old woman and began to spin flax and weave the thread.
 When the old woman brought it to market, she brought to the Tsar, who could not find seamstresses capable of sewing it.
 It was brought back to Vasilissa, who could.
 Whereupon the Tsar insisted on seeing her, fell in love, and married her.